smallo92/xnTattoos/README.md

 All tattoo names are stored text labels inside the game, so if you plan to add custom tattoos make sure it has a matching label being created with `AddTextEntry()`

-Categories are defined by the `Zone` entry in the json and the DLC they come from is defined by `Collection` although it isn't used
+Categories are defined by the `Zone` entry in the json and the DLC they come from is defined by `Collection` which is used to load the correct textures

 **Dependencies**